QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | **Output media** | `m_heat_out`/`m_h_w_ht1` |
 | **Tracked values** | `IN`, `OUT`, `COP`, `Effective_COP`, `Avg_PLR`, `Time_active`, `MixingTemperature_Input`, `MixingTemperature_Output`, `Losses_power`, `Losses_heat`, `LossesGains` |

+The mathematical description of the heat pump is provided [here](resie_energy_system_components.md/#heat-pump-hp).

 Elevates supplied low temperature heat to a higher temperature with input electricity.

 The heat pump can be used in three different model types: `simplified`, `inverter`, `on-off`.
-For a description of the different models and how part load effects are taken into account, see [this Chapter.](resie_energy_system_components/#part-load-operation-and-optimisation-of-plr)
+For a description of the different models and how part load effects are taken into account, see [this Chapter.](resie_energy_system_components.md/#part-load-operation-and-optimisation-of-plr)

 **General parameter**